50 Best Nursing Careers Based by Salary

 2. Nursing Home Staff Nurse

-What to expect: Interestingly, the two lowest median salaries in this ranking also reflect the two opposite sides of human experience, the very young and sometimes the oldest members of society.
+What can registered nurses expect: Interestingly, the two lowest median salaries in this ranking also reflect the two opposite sides of human experience, the very young and sometimes the oldest members of society.
 Retirement Community Care requires independent thinking and good assessment skills since, generally speaking, physicians may not be present physically.
 Medications and patients with special feeding and elimination needs will probably be included.
 RNs often supervise staff who perform basic care of clients.
 Additionally, this role may require several years of experience in acute care.

 Median salary: $55,200